 - Melt butter in a medium pot over medium heat.
 Add garlic, salt, pepper and Italian seasoning and cook 1 minute.
 Whisk in flour until completely combined.

 - Whisk in broth and continue cooking over medium heat until sauce has thickened.
 Gradually stir in milk, whisking and cooking each time until thickened.
-Stir in spinach and set aside.
+Stir in spinach and Parmesan and set aside.

 - Preheat oven to 350 degrees F and lightly grease a 9×13″ baking dish.